Curio Press Resources

 More information about Curio can be found here.

-What’s New in Curio 25
+What’s New in Curio 27

-The detailed Curio 25 release notes are here.
+The detailed Curio 27 release notes are here.

-• Loads of other feature improvements based on customer feedback.
+• Feature improvements based on customer feedback.

-• Lots of fixes for reported issues.
+• Fixes for reported issues.

 The Curio Workflow